Zinaida Vengerova: Biography

 Vengerova relocated to Paris, where she took classes in literature at the Sorbonne.

 She became acquainted with and was a long-time friend of Olga Petit, the first French woman to become a lawyer.
 In 1925, Vengerova married the symbolist poet Nikolai Minsky.

-Vengerova was an émigré in Berlin, then Paris, and London.
-She went to live with her sister Isabelle Vengerova - a noted pianist - in New York after her husband's death in 1937 and lived there for four years.
+Vengerova was an émigré in Berlin, then in Paris, and then in London.
+She went to live with her sister Isabelle Vengerova – a noted pianist – in New York after her husband's death in 1937 and lived there for four years.
 She died in 1941.

 Works

 Vengerova moved to London to work for the British Museum.
 From 1908 to 1912, she built her reputation in England serving as a specialist in Russian literature.
 By 1917, her translation of B.V.
 Savinkov's The Pale Horse was published in London and Dublin.

 Vengerova is known for her criticism of conservatism as demonstrated in her approach to Russian literary criticism amid the new literary movements.
 She also stressed individuality and criticized portrayals of divisions between men and women based on biology.

-Aside from her translation works, she wrote essays on noted literary figures such as Henrik Ibsen, Paul Verlaine, Arthur Rimbaud, H. G. Wells, Ezra Pound, Arthur Schnitzler and Gerhart Hauptmann, among others.
+Aside from her translation works, she wrote essays on noted literary figures such as Henrik Ibsen, Paul Verlaine, Arthur Rimbaud, H. G. Wells, Ezra Pound, Arthur Schnitzler, and Gerhart Hauptmann, among others.
 She also wrote a column covering European literature for Vestnik Evropy (The Herald of Europe) periodical for fifteen years.

 Decadence and symbolism

 Vengerova and her husband became active in the Russian decadence and symbolism movements, which celebrated the cult of beauty and enjoyment.
 She pioneered Decadence as a "new art" and single-handedly constructed for Russians her interpretation of French Symbolism.
 A description of this approach was contained in her work, Symbolist Poets in France.
-This was embraced by the Russian intellectuals who favored Symbolism as self-appellation and the polemical potential of the way Vengerova's notion contrasted decadence and symbolism.
+This was embraced by the Russian intellectuals, who favored Symbolism as self-appellation and the polemical potential of the way Vengerova's notion contrasted decadence and symbolism.
 The conflict or "factional squabble" that this created is said to designate what one rejected or accepted in "new art".

 In 1905, she became the center of a minor controversy involving its adherents.
 Her husband instigated a protoecumenical ritual participated in by a group of intellectuals.
 It included drinking the "donated" blood of Vengerova.
 The event, which was intended as a bonding ritual, was described in the media as esoteric and anti-Semitic.
 Vengerova and her husband were both Jewish.